Image from Pixabay

 In today’s internet-driven world, SEO has become essential for a business’ online success.
 According to a recent survey, 50% of marketers consider SEO to be their most effective digital marketing tactic.

-For this reason, web designers are increasingly developing sites that feature the best search engine practices.
+For this reason, a web design company from Vancouver is increasingly developing sites that feature the best search engine practices.
 These practices — such as reducing load times, creating descriptive URLs, and optimizing for mobile devices — help brands rank higher.
 They also help businesses thrive in other ways that include:

 You are more likely to attract potential customers if you use SEO-friendly layouts.
 By optimizing your pages the right way, you make it easier for users to find your site.
 Consequently, your web rankings may skyrocket.